Man charged in Florida 'stand your ground' killing. But why not with murder?

 Legal experts agree, and say the state can already expect to face a few hurdles once the case moves through the courts and the defense mounts a likely "stand your ground" argument.

+Asked by the judge Tuesday if he could afford private counsel, Drejka replied "no sir," and the public defender's office was appointed in the case.
+Drejka has not previously commented publicly on the shooting.

+Anthony Rickman, a Tampa criminal defense attorney who has tried "stand your ground" cases, said the state sees a manslaughter charge as a surer bet.

-"When the state looks at a case, they look at whether they have a reasonable likelihood of successful prosecution," said Tampa criminal defense attorney Anthony Rickman, who has tried "stand your ground" cases.
-"It will be easier for the state to prove manslaughter."
+"When the state looks at a case, they look at whether they have a reasonable likelihood of successful prosecution," he added.

 In Florida, a first-degree murder conviction can require that the state proves a homicide was premeditated, while in a second-degree murder case, they must prove the defendant acted with a "depraved mind."